Table of Contents

-- Cancer of the mouth, throat, voice box, and many more
+- Cancer of the mouth, throat and voice box

 Smoking and Lung Disease

-Smoking damages the small air sacs in the lung called alveoli.
+Smoking damages the small air sacs in the lungs called alveoli that help us take in oxygen.
 It is therefore the main cause of chronic obstructive pulmonary disease (COPD), which includes emphysema and chronic bronchitis.
-Smoking can also make asthma worse, and can increase the risk of respiratory infections.
+Smoking can also make asthma worse and can increase the risk of respiratory infections.
 This is especially important for people with low CD4 counts.

 Smoking and Opportunistic Infections

-The rates of opportunistic infections (OIs) in the HIV+ population have dropped drastically since people began using combinations of HIV drugs.
-But studies are showing that smokers are more likely to get certain OIs than non-smokers.
+The rates of opportunistic infections (OIs) among people living with HIV have dropped drastically since people began using combinations of HIV drugs.
+But studies show that smokers are more likely to get certain OIs than non-smokers.
 Smoking has been shown to increase your risk for developing:

 - Pneumocystis pneumonia (PCP)